Rebyrg/k8s-demo/README.md

 ConfigMaps are not encoded.
 Secret uses base64 for encoding and its purpose is to store classified data.
 We will demonstrate it by using equivalent secret in place of existing ConfigMap.
 Run `kubectl create -f k8s-demo-currency-provider.secret.yaml`.
 It creates secret containing the same data as in existing ConfigMap.
-You can find created secret in dashboard and compare it to existing ConfigMap.
+You can find created secret in the dashboard and compare it to the existing ConfigMap.
 Now modify deployment.
 Run `kubectl edit deployment k8s-demo-currency-provider`.
 In the editor you should find `configMapKeyRef` text and change it to `secretKeyRef`.
 Deployment will use value from secret in place of ConfigMap.